 Montessori emphasizes learning through all five senses, not just by hearing through the act of listening, or seeing by observing and reading.
-Children in Montessori classes learn at their own, individual pace and according to their own choice of activities from hundreds of possibilities.
-Learning is an exciting process of discovery, leading to concentration, motivation, self-discipline, and a love of learning.
+Children in Montessori classes learn at their own, individual pace and are able to choose from a variety of activities in their classrooms.
+Learning is an exciting process of discovery, leading to concentration, motivation, self-discipline, independence, and a love of learning.
 Montessori classes place children in three-year age groups (eg: grades 1-3; 4-6), forming communities in which the older children spontaneously share their knowledge with the younger ones.

 Montessori teachers are not stationed at the front of the room, but rather they travel from area to area, meeting the children where they are, working with them individually and in small and large groups and using their skills and tools of observation to continually assess the academic and social needs of their students.